mbj/unparser/README.md

 Summary: unparser does not reproduce your source!
 It produces equivalent source.

-Technical: unparser does not use the source locations in parsers nodes.
+Technical: unparser does not use source location information parser collects.
 This is required for tools like [mutant](https://github.com/mbj/mutant) that inject/modify nodes without respecting source locations.